centifanto/centifanto.github.io/_posts/2023-03-11-My comprehensive note management systems research.md

 - No E2EE

 #### [Walling](https://walling.app)
-- No unified task view.
-Unique design/function of walls>bricks>sections but feels beta IMO, I am personally not a fan of the design (too busy), different size and color bricks with image previews distract my brain from actual data.
-Cannot drag and drop bricks to new walls (have to use menu).
-No backlinking or tagging to tie different bricks/walls together.
-Does not seem to work offline very well.
-Slow Android app.
-No indication of E2EE
+- No unified task view
+- Unique design/function of walls>bricks>sections but feels beta IMO, I am personally not a fan of the design (too busy) as different size and color bricks with image previews distract my brain from actual data
+- Cannot drag and drop bricks to new walls (have to use menu)
+- No backlinking or tagging to tie different bricks/walls together
+- Does not seem to work offline very well
+- Slow Android app
+- No indication of E2EE

 #### [Upnote](https://getupnote.com)
 - "Task view" is a not very useful, just a static list of notes with tasks that you have to go into each note to view tasks